mk-fg/git-nerps/README.rst

 Affected files and git-config params
 ------------------------------------

-All files are using git configuration formats - either gitconfig or gitattributes, more info on which can be found in `git-config(1)`_.
+All files are using git configuration formats, more info on which can be found in `git-config(1)`_.

 Files